 4. The main issue will be obtaining Ontario Legislature and Ontario Energy Board approval for the new electricity rate.
 There must also be an implementation agreement between the IESO and the relevamt LDC;

 5. There are also smarter meter, software, data access and billing issues related to collection and use of the required electricity meter data.

 6. The smarter electricity meter records the cumulative total kWh, the cumulative total kVAh and the IESO control flag status every 15 minutes.
 The kVA, sliding average peak kVA and the kW are locally displayed and are recalculated after the end of each metering interval.

 IES LOAD ENABLING:

-The effect of the IESO control signal which enables IES loads is to raise the setpoint of the customers load control system and to set a flag in the "smarter" meter which bypasses the peak demand calculation.
+The effect of the IESO control signal which enables IES loads is to raise the setpoint of the customers load control system and in the case of future "smarter" electricity meters to set a flag which bypasses the local peak demand calculation.
 The other IESO signal resets the local display peak demand calculation.
 Both signals are recorded as to time received in the "smarter meter" memory.

 The customer's peak demand control system must be engineered to provide desired load cycling, to prevent load short cycling and to limit load during recovery from an AC power failure and when the line voltage is below its specified minimum.

 If communication via the Internet fails for more than one minute the IES load enable control output should automatically go to zero until after Internet communication is restored.